samyakgupta/quantedge/README.md

 ![](https://raw.githubusercontent.com/samyakgupta/quantedge/master/pictures/11.jpg)

-From the analysis of results, it can easily be observed that the frequency of higher errors is more in this model.
+From the analysis of results, it can easily be observed that the frequency of **higher errors is more in this model compared to Neural Network Model**.
 Hence, this method is not as reliable as the Neural Network Model.

 # EXTRA FEATURES
 ### 1. Create your own portfolio